MetaBarj0/environments/macos/README.md

 ### zsh

-The bash subdirectory contains everything you'll need to go further.
+The zsh subdirectory contains everything you'll need to go further.
 Make sure to edit `.zshrc` and files located in `.zshd` directory especially the path part regarding version of software you install (for instance NodeJS)